qntm/held-karp/README.md

 For performance tests, run `npm run perf -- 23`, specifying whatever number of cities you wish from 1 to 23, or higher if you're feeling ambitious. *n* random cities will be placed randomly in a unit square, distances between them will be computed, then HK will be carried out to determine a cycle, capturing timings.
 Both the JavaScript and WebAssembly implementations will be exercised.

 The JavaScript implementation has been optimised as best I can for performance, both running time and memory usage.
 On my machine, 23 cities can be handled in around 6.5 to 7.0 seconds.
 With 24 cities, Node.js starts crashing... even if I grant it significantly more memory (the default is 4,096 MiB).
-I am guessing that this is because Node.js dislikes it when we try to allocate an array with more than 100,000,000 elements (two of them, actually).
+I am guessing that this is because Node.js dislikes it when we try to allocate an array with more than ~100,000,000 elements (two of them, actually).
 But I'm not certain what's actually going on here.
-Nominally, a JavaScript array can be as many as 4,000,000,000 entries long.
+Nominally, a JavaScript array can be as many as ~4,000,000,000 entries long.

-For the WebAssembly implementation, there are some possible performance optimisations available:
+The WebAssembly implementation's usage of memory is more efficient.
+And there are some possible performance optimisations available:

 * Intercity distances are stored using 64-bit floats.
 We could use 32-bit integers instead.
 This would reduce memory usage by about a third and allow us to go to 25 cities.
 However, we could no longer have non-integer distances.
 Also, we could no longer use `Infinity` as a sentinel value for cities which are not connected together at all and for city layouts where a Hamiltonian cycle is not possible.
 * City IDs are stored using 32-bit integers.
 We could use 16-bit integers.
 Combined with the previous change, this would allow us to go to 26 cities.
-However, this is relatively difficult because WASM doesn't have native 16-bit integers - we would need to pack two city IDs into each single 32-bit integer, manually, instead.
+However, this is relatively difficult because WebAssembly doesn't have native 16-bit integers - we would need to pack two city IDs into each single 32-bit integer, manually, instead.
 * Distances and city IDs are stored in two separate areas of a single [`Memory` object](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory).
-Could we store them in two separate `Memory` objects?
+Could we store them in [two separate `Memory` objects](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format#multiple_memories)?

 I was expecting the WebAssembly implementation's performance to be at least an order of magnitude faster than the JavaScript implementation.
 In practice, however...